tomskovich/ComputerCleanup/README.md

 ## Installation

-`IMPORTANT: This module is still a work in progress!` `Please use at your own risk.`
+`IMPORTANT: This module is still a work in progress!`

+`Please use at your own risk.`

+This PowerShell module is for freeing up disk space on Windows computers.
+I frequently use this on some RDS servers, and my local machine.

-You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/), or download it from my [GitHub](https://github.com/tomskovich/ComputerCleanup)
+You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/).

-More information can be found on my (Blog)[https://tech-tom.com/posts/powershell-computercleanup-module/]
+More information can be found on my [Blog](https://tech-tom.com/posts/powershell-computercleanup-module/)

 ```powershell
 # One time setup